Will the Pacers cover the spread vs. the Celtics? Promo Codes, Betting Trends, Records ATS

 Pacers Betting Records & Stats

-- Indiana has a record of 1-4 when it is set as the underdog by +170 or more by bookmakers this season.
+- This season, Indiana has won seven of its 14 games, or 50%, when it is the underdog by at least +125 on the moneyline.

-- Indiana has an implied victory probability of 37% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Indiana has a 44.4% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!